rwxrob/notes/Current cycling kit layer clothing items.md

 Here's my preferred cycling kit for my all-road/gravel style, head to toe.
+This gear covers every temperature and condition in which I'm willing to ride.
+Anything beyong this

-The only time I want to be a lycra super hero is going for Strava KOM hunting.
+There's no lycra kit here.
+I have it (mostly NeoPro) but I only want to be a lycra super hero specifically when going for Strava KOM hunting.
+I HATE how lycra/spandex looks.
+Too many MAMILs out there that should never wear it.
+Here's a free tip, lose 10 kilos before "getting aero" and you'll get faster.
 ## Head

 Getting headwear right is crucial.
 Temperature regulation really works through the scalp and mine is bald.
 Too hot of a head and everything else sweats through.
 Too cold and my hands and feet freeze, which reminds me of the old "if you want warm feet put on a hat adage from skiing days."